Careers

 bree@friends-bwca.org

-In the subject line of any electronic communication, please put “Community Organizer.”
+In the subject line of any electronic communication, please put “Creative Content Creator and Social Media Manager.”

 At Friends, we have a clear vision to be the place where a diverse mix of talented people want to come, to stay, and do their best work.
 Friends is committed to creating a diverse environment and is proud to be an equal opportunity employer.
 All qualified applicants will receive consideration for employment without regard to race, color, religion, gender, gender identity or expression, sexual orientation, national origin, genetics, disability, age or veteran status.